MrMauzy/MrMauzy.github.io/projects/index.md

 ## Software Engineering Project

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Welcome, to my projects page.
-Down below I have a few different projects that i have worked on, with a few various languages.
+Down below I have a few different projects that I have worked on, in a few various languages.
 This is a work in progress so please stop by again to see what I am working on.
-Have any questions or ides you would like to share?
+Have any questions or ideas you would like to share?
 If so please contact me [here]( https://mrmauzy.github.io/contact/).

 ### Down below is a Python function for a weather station.
 ![weather]({{ site.url }}/images/weather.jpeg){:height="200px" width="900px"}